foundation-freedom/foundation-freedom/README.md

 🔮 Closing Thought
 “We are not here to reform the system.
 We are here to replace it — peacefully, lawfully, and voluntarily.”

+## Deployment
+This site is deployed automatically to GitHub Pages via GitHub Actions.
+The published site is available at https://foundation-freedom.github.io/foundation-freedom/.